Peru Surfing Guide

 Surfing’s popularity is starting to catch up to that of soccer in Peru.
 As such, talented natives have become household names here.
 Sofía Mulanovich, a Peruvian woman of Croatian descent, won the World Surfing Championship in 2004.
 She and other well-known Peruvian surfers, like Cristobal de Col and Gabriel Villarán, have endorsement deals with large companies, including Red Bull.

 Surfing is dangerous, and there are a few things that you can do to ensure that you stay safe.
 Make sure to do your research about the beach you’ll be visiting—some beaches have waves that break over reefs, making them unsafe for novice surfers.
 Rip tides and submerged rocks are other common dangers to surfers.
 Along the northern beaches, be careful not to step on any stingrays, which can hide out in the sand beneath your feet.
+Do the 'stingray shuffle' by dragging your feet through the sand, instead of lifting them up and down—the vibrations created alert the rays to your approaching presence.
 If you do get stung, very hot water can help reduce the pain.

-Some surfing destinations are still relatively unknown and lack local surf shops.
-Make sure to get all your gear before heading to beaches away from a major city.
+Some surfing destinations are still relatively unknown and lack local surf shops, so make sure to get all of your gear before heading to beaches away from a major city.
 Keep in mind that many of these beaches have challenging surf and no lifeguards.

 Where To Go